workinghard/BabyTV/README.md

 [Full schematics can be found in the project](https://github.com/workinghard/BabyTV/raw/master/Schematics/BabyTV.pdf)

 ## Software
 FastLed framework was picked for fast animations.
 Each channel (Image/Animation) is in a separate c-file.
 A rotary encoder framework is based on a software scan.
 A hardware interrupt for RE was not being used to guarantee flawless communication with the display.
 No additional dependencies are required.
-Full source code can be found in the project.
+Full source code can be found in the Arduino folder.

 ## 3Dparts
-TODO
+All needed 3D parts can be found in the STL folder.
+Using PLA filament there should be no dimensional issues.
+If you are using ABS or any material which shrinks, you will most likely need to scale the parts up.

+I printed body and Back with PLA and everything else with ABS on my [Original Prusa i3 MK2S](https://shop.prusa3d.com/en/)

 ----

-##Partlist
+## Partlist
+* 3D printer

 [logo]: https://github.com/workinghard/BabyTV/raw/master/images/BabyTV_Icon.png "Logo"
 [demo]: http://img.youtube.com/vi/bw_D5chaiGM/0.jpg "Demo"